rezapex/peakofeloquence-app/.nuxt/content-cache/parsed/content/3.letters/letter_8.md

+---
-{"parsed":{"_path":"/letters/letter_8","_dir":"letters","_draft":false,"_partial":false,"_locale":"","title":"Letter8","description":"Jarir bin Abdullah Bajali was sent to Damascus.
+description: Jarir bin Abdullah Bajali was sent to Damascus.
 He was carrying a letter for Mu'awiya.
 Some delay occurred in his return.
+Imam Ali (a) felt anxious about his safety and wrote the following letter to h...
+---

-Imam Ali (a) felt anxious about his safety and wrote the following letter to h...","body":{"type":"root","children":[{"type":"element","tag":"p","props":{},"children":[{"type":"text","value":"After praising Allah and the Holy Prophet (s) I want to advise you that as soon as you receive\nthis letter of mine, force Mu'awiya for a reply to my letter written to him.
-Compel him to\ncome to a decision and to give a final reply.
+After praising Allah and the Holy Prophet (s) I want to advise you that as soon as you receive this letter of mine, force Mu'awiya for a reply to my letter written to him.
+Compel him to come to a decision and to give a final reply.
 He must decide between two things.
-Either war\nor obedience.
-If it is going to be a war then I shall get ready to fight against him, and if it is\ngoing to be peace then you must make him swear the oath of allegiance to me and then you\nmust return."}]}],"toc":{"title":"","searchDepth":2,"depth":2,"links":[]}},"_type":"markdown","_id":"content:3.letters:letter_8.md","_source":"content","_file":"3.letters/letter_8.md","_extension":"md"},"hash":"sQAkus5A8D"}
+Either war or obedience.
+If it is going to be a war then I shall get ready to fight against him, and if it is going to be peace then you must make him swear the oath of allegiance to me and then you must return.